aleborellini77/php-oop/README.md

 It's really claryfing to me this idea: example, we are speaking about Bikes, *in a procedural approach* to call a specific Bike with its properties you have to create a variable `$bike` containing an associative array, instead OOP allows you to use the generic class created to instantiate that $bike.

+How to declare a class -> class NameOfClass {properties & methods}
 ```
 class Bike {
           public $color;